IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

     IBM Cloud Transit Gateway can be used to securely interconnect IBM Cloud VCF as a Service, Classic Infrastructure as a Service (IaaS), and IBM Virtual Private Cloud (VPC) infrastructures worldwide, keeping traffic within the IBM Cloud network.
 Learn more about using Transit Gateway to interconnect VCF as a Service with IBM Cloud services <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-tgw-adding-connections" target="_blank">here</a>.

-    As illustrated, creating and configuring a Transit Gateway connection is a 3 step process.
-Read the high-level descriptions of the steps on the dialog.
+    As illustrated, creating and configuring a Transit Gateway connection is a 3-step process.
+Read the high-level descriptions of the steps in the dialog.

     !!!
 Warning "The Transit Gateway connection in the ITZ environment"